-Price Hanna Consultants LLC, a management consulting firm whose principals have specialized in the nonwoven products, hygiene absorbent products and related fields, worldwide, for more than 35 years, has published a new report which provides comprehensive global and regional market information on spunbonded and spunmelt nonwoven polypropylene manufacturing costs and profitability, demand and capacities through 2023.
-The report provides detailed information on capacity by producer, country, line, and technology and beam configuration and compares regional and global supply to demand.
+Price Hanna Consultants LLC, a global management consulting firm whose principals have specialized in the nonwoven products, hygiene absorbent products and related fields, worldwide, for more than 40 years, has published a new report which provides comprehensive global and regional market information on spunbonded, spunmelt and stand-alone melt blown nonwoven polypropylene capacity, demand, manufacturing costs and profitability through 2026.
+The report provides detailed information on capacity by producer, country and location, line, technology, and beam configuration and compares regional and global supply to demand.
 The report is of value to companies at all levels of the spunbonded and spunmelt nonwoven polypropylene value chain to enhance their understanding of capacities, comparative producer costs and profitability and regional and global supply/demand.
 The report is available for immediate delivery in hard copy or electronic PDF.

-This Price Hanna Consultants study provides significant new findings on the following topics:
+This Price Hanna Consultants study provides significant new information on the following topics:

 - Estimates of imports and exports by region and their impact on regional capacity utilization.

 - Analysis of regional output capacity capable of supplying modern hygiene end uses by individual machine and in total by producer and region as compared to regional demand.

 - Cost-of-manufacture estimates for selected leading regional producers using the latest generation technology based on estimates of Q2 2022 polypropylene costs.